anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 ---------------------------------------------------

-The CNCF has defined a :cite:t:`k8s-testing-sig` to help the community to write and run tests, and to contribute, analyse and act upon test results.
-This chapter maps the requirements written in the previous chapters as mandatory Special Interest Group Features.
+The CNCF has defined a :cite:t:`k8s-testing-sig` to help the community to write and run tests, and to contribute, analyze, and act upon test results.
+This chapter maps the requirements written in the previous chapters as mandatory special interest group features.
 It enforces the overall requirements traceability to testing, especially those offered for :cite:t:`k8s-testing-sig-e2e-tests`.
-The Anuket Reference Conformance (RC2) testing matches the Features and tests defined here.
+The Anuket Reference Conformance (RC2) testing matches the features and tests defined here.

 Kubernetes feature gate policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:cite:t:`k8s-feature-gates` are a set of key-value pairs that describe Kubernetes features.
+:cite:t:`k8s-feature-gates` are a set of key-value pairs that describe the Kubernetes features.
 The components of the
-control plane of Kubernetes Clusters can be run with different Feature Gate settings.
+control plane of the Kubernetes Clusters can be run with different Feature Gate settings.

-A feature can be in Alpha, Beta or General Availability (GA) stage:
+A feature can be in the Alpha, Beta, or General Availability (GA) stage:

-- Alpha features are disabled by default, breaking API changes may be expected, may be buggy, and support may be dropped
+- Alpha features are disabled by default.
+Breaking API changes may be expected.
+They may contain bugs, and support may
+  be dropped.
-- Beta features are disabled by default, are well tested, and support will not be dropped (although breaking API
+- Beta features are disabled by default.
+They are well tested, and support will not be dropped, although breaking API
-  changes may happen).
-Any existing Beta feature as of 1.24 will continue to be enabled by default, but new beta APIs
+  changes may happen.
+As of 1.24, any existing Beta feature will continue to be enabled by default.
+However, new beta
-  and features will not be enabled by default after Kubernetes 1.24.
+  APIs and features will not be enabled by default after Kubernetes 1.24.
-  More in :cite:t:`k8s-kep-3136`
+  For more information, see :cite:t:`k8s-kep-3136`
-- GA features are stable, always enabled and cannot be disabled.
+- GA features are stable.
+They are always enabled and cannot be disabled.

 Only those Kubernetes features can be made mandatory in this Reference Architecture which are GA or were Beta before
 Kubernetes 1.24.